The science behind Defiance Fuel

 Parallel Capacitance, Cellular Capacitance or Cell Charge

-BMR – Basil Metabolic Rate
+BMR – Basal Metabolic Rate

 Phase Angle – a measurement of your body’s overall health.

 Hydration is one of the most important indicators of and contributors to overall cell health, according to the Centers for Disease Control.
 When we are young children, our skin and organs contain an abundant supply of water.
 Not only is the water content high, but it is also highly mobile and active.

 Professor Seiji Katayama in Japan discovered that as we age, the mobility of the cell water dramatically slows.
 The suggested ideal ratio of water in a cell system is 60/40: 60% on the inside of the cell (intracellular water or ICW) and 40% outside (extracellular water or ECW).
 In adults, total water weight averages optimally 60% of the body weight.